bitspook/spammers/README.md

 Here is the list of all the scripts included in this repo with descriptions:

 ##fullonsms.py##
-*You need to sign up at fullonsms.com* to use this.
+**You need to sign up at fullonsms.com to use this.**
 This script forge http requests to send sms through fullonsms.com.
 Since it usess fullonsms.com which is available only in India, this might be of no use for others.

 ###Usage###
-Just run <code>python fullonsms.py</code> and follow the instructions. *You need to sign up at fullonsms.com*
+Just run <code>python fullonsms.py</code> from the console and follow the instructions. *You need to sign up at fullonsms.com*

 ###Status###
 Was working till the push date.